josefadamcik/josefadamcik.cz/about.md

 ## My projects

+### SofleKeyboard

+Sofle is 6×4+5 keys column-staggered split keyboard.
+Based on Lily58, Corne and Helix keyboards.

+More details about the keyboard on my blog: [Let me introduce you SofleKeyboard - a split keyboard based on Lily58 and Crkbd](https://josef-adamcik.cz/electronics/let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.html)

 ### ActivityJournal

 Work in progress training project (android application).
 For more [information check this series of blogposts]({{ site.baseurl }}{% post_url 2018-08-27-activity-journal-app-idea %}).